Smoothness and continuity of cost functionals for ECG mismatch computation

 Modern health care is increasingly pushing towards personalized approaches for an improved therapeutic outcome over standard interventions, see~\cite{corral2020digital}.
-Precision cardiology aims at individualizing computational models of the heart from patient-specific data---possibly with non-invasive data, such as cardiac imaging and the standard 12-lead electrocardiogram (ECG)--- thus to provide to cardiologists an advanced tool to improve diagnosis and to optimize the therapeutic approach.
+Precision cardiology aims at individualizing computational models of the heart from patient-specific data---possibly with non-invasive data, such as cardiac imaging and the standard 12-lead electrocardiogram (ECG)---thus to provide to cardiologists an advanced tool to improve diagnosis and to optimize the therapeutic approach.

 The keystone of model personalization is the identification of the parameters, which mathematically translates to an optimization problem.
 Specifically, we focus in this contribution on the case where the loss functional is solely based on the ECG.
 The electrophysiological inverse problem w.r.t.~the ECG has been already considered in previous works with either derivative-free optimization (sometimes combinational), see e.g.~\cite{gillette_framework_2021,camps_inference_2021,Pezzuto2021ECG}, or gradient-based approaches, see e.g.~\cite{GranditsGEASI2021}.
-In either case, the parameter space is typically low-dimensional, with less than 100 parameters.
-To further advance the field of inverse cardiac electrophysiology, it will be indispensible to also explore higher dimensional spaces and thus allow for more varied models.
+In either case, the parameter space is typically low-dimensional, with less than 20 parameters.
+To further advance the field of inverse cardiac electrophysiology, it will be indispensable to also explore higher dimensional spaces and thus allow for more varied models.
 However, increasing the dimensionality of the explored parameter space comes with the obvious drawback of aggravated optimization since the exploration of the parameter space will become exponentially more difficult, sometimes emphasized as the \emph{curse of dimensionality}, see~\cite{bellman2015adaptive}.
-Still, machine learning based techniques have proven that with sound and efficient optimization techniques even models with thousands to millions of parameters can be fitted.
-Such optimization techniques rely on the computation of the local gradient of a cost function and perform best for smooth and convex functions.
+A better optimization approach relies on the computation of the local gradient of a cost function and perform best for smooth and convex functions.
 It is however currently still an open question, if complex electrophysiological simulations and matching them to ECGs is a challenging problem and how smooth the resulting loss function is.